jennifersokolov/jennifersokolov/pages/home.md

   <div class="b">
 <h1 id="offerings">Booking & Fees</h1>

 You may schedule online through MINDBODY®, or you may reach out to me directly at info@jennifersokolov.com.
-Once we set a date and time to meet, you will be in the field and I will be awaiting our time.
+Once we set a date and time, I will be working with your situation until we meet.

 <a href="/booking-and-fees">Read more about Booking and Fees</a>